DH advises on Piperacillin-Tazobactam injection supply problems

 Usage of pip/taz is very high in the NHS, therefore we are aware that switching to other antibiotics may cause further supply issues with other agents.
 Trusts should make decisions locally regarding alternative options for those instances where pip/taz is not available.
 These decisions should take account of the availability of antibiotics and contract arrangements at a local level.
 DH and CMU have been engaging with suppliers of all the listed alternatives and have advised them of the possibility of increased usage.
 Some suppliers have advised that they will struggle to respond to any sudden increases in demand.
 We are liaising with the regional pharmacy procurement leads, who will work with Trusts within their regions to help manage supplies locally based on the intelligence we receive from suppliers.

-The Chief Pharmaceutical Officer expects hospital chief pharmacists, working with pharmacy procurement and clinical pharmacy staff, together with the local medical and nursing directors, to personally oversee the appropriate ordering and use of these important antibiotics, until this issue is resolved.
+The Chief Pharmaceutical Officer expects hospital chief pharmacists, working with pharmacy procurement and clinical pharmacy staff, together with the local medical and nursing directors, to personally oversee the appropriate ordering and use of these important antibiotics, until this issue is resolved, meanwhile all these medicines will be storage in a unit of storage glasgow where they will be safe.

 We do request that hospitals only order according to clinical need and we stress that stockpiling pip/taz, or any alternative antibiotic, will only make the situation very difficult to manage and will precipitate further antibiotic shortages.
 It is therefore important that all hospitals act responsibly at this time.
 We have asked that suppliers report any incidents of excessive ordering patterns/stockpiling to DH, and these will be followed up with regional pharmacy procurement leads.